 In addition to her work with the National Gallery of Canada, Ms. Lyon serves on a variety of boards and associations.
-She is presently: a Director of the Washington-based International Women’s Forum Leadership Foundation and Vice-President of the International Women’s Forum Canada; a Director of the Quebec Financial Women’s Association; and Founder and President of the Women of Influence Circle of the Montreal Museum of Fine Arts.
+She is presently: a Director of the Washington-based International Women’s Forum Leadership Foundation and President of the Canadian Forum of the International Women’s Forum; President of the Quebec Financial Women’s Association; and Founder of the Women of Influence Circle of the Montreal Museum of Fine Arts.
 She previously served as Director of: Crossroads International; Réseau HEC Montréal; and Dakis Decision Systems Inc. She is a former Chair of the Audit Committee of National Bank Securities and a former Vice-President of the Charles-Lemoyne Hospital Board.

 In 2015, Premières en affaires magazine named Ms. Lyon one of Quebec’s 8 Incontournables en finances (Eight Key Female Financial Players).
 In 2014 she was named by the Canadian Board Diversity Council as a Diversity 50 Fellow.
 Ms. Lyon is also the recipient of the Queen Elizabeth II Diamond Jubilee Medal.

-Paul Baay is a graduate of the University of Western Ontario with a Bachelor of Arts degree in administrative and commercial studies.
-As a graduate of the Institute of Corporate Directors, Rotman School of Management Directors Education Program, Mr. Baay also holds an ICD.D designation.
-With more than 25 years of experience leading oil and gas exploration and production companies, Mr. Baay is currently the Chairman of Touchstone Exploration Inc. and has been its Chief Executive Officer since 2009.
-He has been the Chairman of the Board of Directors of Vero Energy Inc. since 2005, the Chairman of Veraz Petroleum Ltd. since 2007 and has been a member of the Board of Directors of Millennium Seismic Inc. since 2001.
+Paul R. Baay is a graduate of the University of Western Ontario, with a Bachelor of Arts degree in administrative and commercial studies.
+As a graduate of the Institute of Corporate Directors, Rotman School of Management Directors Education Program, Mr. Baay holds an ICD.D designation.

 Ms. Browne holds a Bachelor of Arts degree and a Master of Business Administration degree from Memorial University of Newfoundland.